MakeSchool-Tutorials/Habitual-Swift4/P01-Main-View/content.md

 > You will notice that the class you are subclassing is `UIViewController`.
 This default value is
 > perfect becaue that is what you want to subclass.
 Xib files are Xcode Interface Builder files.
 > If you have used a storyboard, you have used the Interface Builder before, only you were using a
-> storyboard, which is a collection on of Interfaces all together in one file.
+> storyboard, which is a collection of Interfaces all together in one file.
 You will see this
 > dialogue again throughout the tutorial as you create more views.
 The last step here is going to be
 > selecting both of the files you just created, right click on them and select *Create Subgroup from Selection*.
 > This will create a folder to contain your view files.
 It is always a good idea to stay organized from